teovaira/role-prompts/ex03_tone_variation.md

 ## The Task

-I chose the task: **"Write an email inviting a candidate to an interview"**
+My prompt: **"Write an email inviting a candidate to an interview"**

-I will write two prompts - one for friendly tone and one for professional tone.
+I will write two prompts - one for friendly tone and one for a professional one.

 ---